 PUR Projet was previously more specialised in reforestation, how did this project to safeguard the marine ecosystem come about?

 In 2016, Eau Thermale Avène was keen to support a project directly linked to the element Water.
 At the same time, a scientific publication by an Italian researcher denounced the impact of sun filters on coral.
 Together, we therefore wanted to take up the challenge: launch a programme to restore the marine ecosystem through the coral.
 A key player in biodiversity, as crucial as trees.
 Over 3,000 fish species and nearly 120 million inhabitants depend on it.
-However, some studies show that 3% of coral die each year and at that rate, coral reefs may disappear by 2100.
-Eau Thermale Avène was already working to minimise the impact of its sun filters and formulas on marine ecosystems, this was one way of going a step further.
+However, some studies show that 3% of coral dies each year and that at this rate, coral reefs may disappear by 2100.
+Eau Thermale Avène was already working to minimise the impact of its sun filters and formulas on marine ecosystems, this was one way of going further.